benjaminpfleghaar/talea/README.md

 ## Description

 ADHD is a complex neurological condition, making it difficult to explain — especially to children.
-Talea bridges the gap by generating personalized stories.
+Talea bridges the gap by using AI to generate personalized stories.
 Through these stories, patients can identify with the main character, gaining a deeper understanding of themselves, their symptoms, and ADHD as a whole.

 ## Design